Jardo72/AWS-Sandbox/Terraform-Sandbox/Apache-Server/README.md

 The user data script for the EC2 instance is generated using the `templatefile` function.
 As outlined above, when you modify the template file and apply the Terraform configuration again, the EC2 instance will be replaced by a new one reflecting the modified user data.
 In other words, the index.html file for new EC2 instance will reflect the modified user data.

 The Terraform configuration also involves a null_resource with local-exec provisioner which is waiting until the EC2 status checks pass.
 The local-exec provisioner uses the `aws ec2 wait instance-status-ok` AWS CLI command.
 Therefore, an attempt to apply this configuration on a host where AWS CLI is not installed will fail.
 Anyway, this is a nice demonstration of the `local-exec` provisioner.

+All input variables have default values, so no `.tfvars` file was needed/used during my experiments.